Last Updated on 19/05/2023 by DEUS Harvest

 Step 2.1.4 – True Ranges ( Max(Col) String)

-The “Max Value” of each column is equal to the “True Range” for that day.
+Each column’s “Max Value” equals the “True Range” for that day.

 Query( (Step 2.1.3),"SELECT Max(Col1), Max(Col2), Max(Col3), Max(Col4), Max(Col5), Max(Col6), Max(Col7), Max(Col8), Max(Col9), Max(Col10), Max(Col1), Max(Col2), Max(Col13),Max(Col14), Max(Col15))"